miky21121996/CLASS2-HCUR/README.md

   a. date_in: initial date
   b. date_fin: final date
   c. path_to_mod_output: location of model files to be used
   d. name_exp: name of the model experiment (that is specified in the name of the model files).
-If more than one write them separated by comma (ex: mfs1,mfs2)
+If the model files of the experiment have more than one name, write them separated by comma (ex: mfs1,mfs2)
   e. time_res: time resolution of model files (1d, 1h...)
   f. path_to_mask_file
   g. path_to_metadata_obs_file